Regional quirks in scrap pricing and operations

 How big are regional differences, really?

 For ferrous: 10–25% spreads between best and worst regions are normal.
 For non-ferrous: 5–15%.
-For specialty grades (e-waste, converters): wider, sometimes 30%+.
+For specialty grades (e-waste, converters): wider, sometimes 30%+ depending on local enforcement and processor access.

 Related